SoftwAIre/charity_recommender/README.md

 - Pair donors to classroom requests that will most motivate them to make an additional gift.

 Summary:
-- Donor chooses a classroom project they would like to donate to from a list of projects.
+- the user/Donor chooses a classroom project they would like to donate to from a list of projects.
 - charity_recommender uses collaborative filtering to recommend 10 new projects.

 ## Data Acquisition: